-The Board of Directors meets bi-monthly in public, but as a result of the restrictions brought about by the COVID-19 pandemic, in-person meetings were replaced by virtual meetings which members of the public could join via a livestreaming platform.
+The Board of Directors meets bi-monthly in public, and as the restrictions imposed during the COVID-19 pandemic have eased, in-person meetings resumed during 2022/23.
 The Board has a formal schedule of matters specifically reserved for its decision, including approving strategy, business plans and budgets, approving high value expenditure and contracts, regulations and control, receiving and interrogating updates on operational and financial performance, quality of care, and people-related matters, annual reporting and monitoring how strategy is being implemented at an operational level.
-The Board of Directors delegates other matters to its sub-committees and to the Executive Directors and senior management.
+The Board of Directors delegates other matters to its subcommittees and to the Executive Directors and senior management.